 Newly promoted partners are typically admitted at the lowest point of a profit-sharing scale.
 The scale is usually based on a percentage or a number of points.
 Over a period of time, the percentage is increased according to the next step on the scale, which is agreed and approved by the full equity partners.
 A fixed share equity partner will receive a monthly ‘drawing’ from the firm based on the percentage of points they have accumulated, and the firm’s anticipated financial performance.

-At the end of the financial year if the firm has performed strongly, the equity partners share the profit based on their individual percentage of points they hold.
-In a number of large firms, up to 25 per cent of the profits is held back and paid as a bonus to a full equity partner based on their performance during that year or, in some firms, based on their performance over the last three years.
+At the end of the financial year, if the firm has performed strongly, the equity partners share the profit based on their individual percentage of points they hold.
+In a number of large firms, up to 25 per cent of the profits are held back and paid as a bonus to a full equity partner based on their performance during that year or, in some firms, based on their performance over the last three years.

 Full equity partners have typically demonstrated their ability to build a sustainable and profitable client portfolio.
-Unsurprisingly, full equity partners are almost always the most senior and influential partners within a practice, and have full voting rights.
+Unsurprisingly, full equity partners are almost always the most senior and influential partners within a practice and have full voting rights.

 This is an extract taken from ‘How to make partner and still have a life‘